 Students interested in joining the lab are encouraged to read over the material on this website (especially the information on this page) and familiarize themselves with the work in the lab.
-There are currently two main topics of research in the lab:
+The current main topics of research in the lab are listed below:

-Graduate Students: Graduate students are advised and supported by me and others in the University of Nebraska system of schools and are expected and encouraged to conduct original and publishable research.
+Graduate Students: Master’s students are advised and supported by me and others in the University of Nebraska system of schools and are expected and encouraged to conduct original and publishable research.
 Prospective graduate students should contact me to discuss how our interests may overlap.
-Also, please email me your unofficial transcript including GPA and raw GRE scores (and GRE percentile ranks) when they are available, and please review the application process and the degree requirements of the Department of Biology.
+Also, please email me your unofficial transcript including GPA when they are available, and please review the application process and the degree requirements of the Department of Biology.

 Undergraduate Students: Undergraduate students are always welcome in the lab!
 We seek talented, highly motivated students to work on assigned projects within the lab.
-Several current opportunities exist for you to receive funding for your project (e.g. the FUSE program for undergraduate research support), or receive graded course credit.
+Several current opportunities exist for you to receive funding for your project (e.g. the FUSE program for undergraduate research support).
 Projects in the lab range from questions relating to prairie and savanna restoration, to question relating to how restoration affects plants, animals, fungi, or prokaryotes, to questions related to how restoration affects ecosystem services.

 To apply for an undergraduate position in the lab, please email your resume to firstname.lastname@example.org The resume should include 1) a list of completed science classes, 2) your anticipated graduation date, and 3) future career interests to me via e-mail.
 You do not need any previous research experience.
 Typically, most students will have maintained a high grade point average in science courses.